Information about COVID-19

 - Delaware County Memorial Hospital – Screening station on the 2nd floor near outpatient registration and parking garage entrance.

-- Visitor arrivals and departures will be tracked by each facility’s screening station to ensure only one visitor per inpatient at a time is enforced.
+- Visitor arrivals and departures will be tracked by each facility’s screening station to ensure visitation precautions are followed.

 - Visiting hours are 8:30 a.m. to 11 a.m., and 3 p.m. to 6 p.m.